-Permission-less Proof of Stake blockchain networks like MakeOS, require a native digital currency primarily for providing network security via staking.
+Permission-less Proof of Stake blockchain networks like MakeOS requires a native digital currency primarily for providing network security via staking.

 A native currency is also used to incentivize network participants to provide compute resources that help the network perform its core functions consistently.